Meet the Arts Faculty

 I want students to have creative writing and creative thinking in their life no matter what they end up doing, because creativity is the key to finding solutions for life's obstacles.

 Upper School English & Creative Writing

-Richard Harris is a native of Charlotte, N.C., and has more than 10 years of teaching experience.
-He teaches Upper School English, serves as an advisor for the Creative Writing Club, and advises students entering the Scholastic Writing Competition.
-He also offers a writing camp for CLS Summer Programs.
+Richard Harris is a native of Charlotte and has more than 20 years of teaching experience.
+He teaches Upper School English, serves as an advisor for the Creative Writing Club, advises students entering the Scholastic Writing Competition, and organizes Open Mic events to showcase student writing and encourage public speaking and performance.
+He also offers several writing camps for CLS Summer Day Camps.

 Tiffany Fletcher grew up in upstate New York and has lived and taught in the Charlotte area for more than 17 years.
 Twelve of those years have been spent teaching Upper School English at Charlotte Latin.
 In addition to teaching, Fletcher co-advises the Latin literary and art publication, The Blue Review, and is a ninth grade advisor.
 Fletcher is married to Art Department Chair Richard Fletcher, and they have two boys in the Lower School.

-- Alicia Long, Department Chair & LS Music
+- Alicia Long, Performing Arts Department Chair & LS Music

 - Sabrina Howard, Strings